bk/wmk/readme.md

   which depend on other markdown content which itself may contain shortcodes.
   The callable receives a dict containing the keys `doc` (the markdown) and `data` (the context variables) and returns rendered HTML.
-- Whatever is defined in the YAML meta section at the top of the markdown file, in the `template_context` section of `wmk_config.yaml`, as well as in `index.yaml` files in the markdown file directory and its parent directories inside `content`.
+- `page`: A dict-like object containing the variables defined in the YAML meta section at the top of the markdown file, in `index.yaml` files in the markdown file directory and its parent directories inside `content`, and possibly in YAML files from the `data` directory loaded via the `LOAD` directive in the metadata.

-For further details on context variables set in the markdown frontmatter and in `index.yaml` files, see below under "Frontmatter variables".
+For further details on context variables set in the markdown frontmatter and in `index.yaml` files, see below under "Site and page variables".

 ## Config file